If there is a change of tenant during the tenancy, all other tenants and the landlord must agree.

 This is called ‘assignment’.
 The new tenant takes over all the old tenant’s responsibilities.

 Assignment can happen if there’s only one tenant on the tenancy agreement, or if there are several.

-The landlord may find a replacement for the tenant
+The landlord can find a replacement tenant

 The original tenant must pay what they owe

-A tenant in a periodic tenancy can just give notice
+If you're in a periodic tenancy

 The information above applies to both fixed-term and periodic tenancies.
 But if you're in a periodic tenancy, you can also just give notice to end the tenancy.